abrennec/tbag_2021/02_audio_rendering_basics/readme.md

 - audio interfaces (I/O)
 - audio processing
 - audio devices

-### Sound vs Audio
-Sound
-refers to a natural acoustical phenomenon

-Audio
-refers to audible sound i.e., the frequency range of human hearing

 refers to audio signals & the (electronic) representation of sound i.e., in the contexts of sound capture, processing, reproduction